nextgis/docs_ngcom/source/data_upload.rst

 Creating raster layer
 ^^^^^^^^^^^^^^^^^^^^^

 #.
-Open the :ref:`Resource group <ngcom_resources_group>` where you want to create a data layer (by default the main page of Web GIS has Main resource group displayed);
+Open the `Resource group <https://docs.nextgis.com/docs_ngweb/source/create_resource.html#create-resource-group-to-manage-data>`_ where you want to create a data layer (by default the main page of Web GIS has Main resource group displayed);
 #.
 Press **Create resource** and select **Raster layer**;
 #.
 In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new layer in the field :guilabel:`Display name`.
 Then go to :guilabel:`Raster layer` tab and select a file with raster geodata;
 #.
 Press :guilabel:`Create` button.
 If Raster layer is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.